chernikovmaksim/DS_portfolio_Yandex_Praktikum/README.md

 ## Technology stack:
 Python, Jupyter notebook, Numpy, Pandas, Matplotlib, Seaborn, PostgreSQL, Scikit learn, LightGBM, Catboost, Keras, PyTorch, pymystem3, collections

 Tips: If you want to run this code localy, I would recomend you to install Anaconda and use Jupyter Notebook with it's basic libraries: numpy , pandas , scipy , scikit learn , matplotlib , seaborn.
+Libraries may vary depending on the projects.
 By the way, Yandex prohibits uploading source datasets, so you won't see them here.

 ## Projects: